Perceptive Discrimination

 By Andrew Willis

-If you need immediate advice on equality & discrimination in your organisation, speak to one of our HR advisors today on 0808 501 6651
+If you need immediate advice on equality & discrimination in your organisation, speak to one of our expert HR advisors today on 01455 858 132.

 Perceptive discrimination is when a staff member receives less favourable treatment due to a perceived protected characteristic.
 It’s also known by the legal term, ‘discrimination by perception’.

 What differentiates perceptive discrimination from other types of direct discrimination is whether the person has a protected characteristic.
 If an employer rejects a candidate because of a protected characteristic they possess, then that is direct discrimination.
-If you just believe they have that protected characteristic, even though they don’t, then it is perceptive discrimination.
+If you just believe they have that protected characteristic, (this doesn't have to be an actuality), then it is perceptive discrimination.

 Remember, what amounts to discrimination often trickles down to individual circumstances.
-An employee may feel they’ve been subject to less favourable treatment, where someone else may not.
-If an issue is raised, take it seriously and follow a fair process.
+One employee may feel they’ve been subject to less favourable treatment, where another may not.
+If an issue is raised, you must take it seriously and follow a fair process.

 How discrimination by perception works